Skip to Content

 Though it might not be a good idea to use sand to tumble rocks, it might be a good idea to use it as a pre-grit media.
 You can use sand to partly clean rocks or rocks that have been sitting outside for a while and gathered organic mung.

-Some people use sand in the pre-grind stage before using the first 60/90 stage, to save up on the grit.
-Thus, it is best to only use sand in the pre-grind stage, at most.
+Some people use sand in the pre-grind stage before using the first 60/90 stage to save up on the grit.
+Thus, it is best only to use sand in the pre-grind stage, at most.

 Which Gemstones Come From The Ocean?
-Corals, Pearls & more!
+Corals, Pearls, & more!

 FAQs about Tumbling Rocks with Sand